 When deciding on a training schedule, there are many options.
 Ultimately everyone wants the most effective and efficient method that suits their lifestyle and goals.

 A training split is how training is organized in order to hit the desired training frequency.
 One training routine that is proven to be highly effective and popular is the push pull legs 5 day split.

-Push Pull Legs 5-Day Split (PPL At-Home Workout Routines)
+What Is The Push Pull Legs 5-Day Workout Split?

 A push pull legs split workout routine is one of the most popular training splits for intermediate and advanced lifters.
 It divides training into three main movements - pulling, pushing, and lower body.